WinterFreshPT/SlashHook/README.md

 Special thanks to [@aixxe](http://www.github.com/aixxe/) ([aixxe.net](http://www.aixxe.net)) for the skin changer and with the initial project, as well as helping this project with source code (Available on [@aixxe's](http://www.github.com/aixxe/) github page.)

 This project was also originally based upon Atex's [Linux Basehook](http://unknowncheats.me/forum/counterstrike-global-offensive/181878-linux-basehook.html).

+## PSA for all.
+If you encounter anyone selling a pInjector they use and is undetected 89% of the time it's a scam.
+Example: GreenScamSoftware